Bioethicists Unravel Thorny Issues

 The key factor that distinguishes pediatrics from general medicine is that the patient is not the medical decision-maker.

-“There’s a triangular set of relationships in pediatrics among the provider, the parents and the child – and these relationships are dynamic,” says Dr. Ben Wilfond, a lung specialist who also leads the Katz Center for Bioethics.
+“There’s a triangular set of relationships in pediatrics among the provider, the parents and the child – and these relationships are dynamic,” says Dr. Ben Wilfond, a lung specialist who also leads the Treuman Katz Center.
 “How the child will be tomorrow is different than how they are today.
 We have to think about them differently and involve them differently as they grow and change.
 The challenge is to find the balance between what is in the child’s interest while respecting what the child wants and what the parents want.”

 Broaching tender topics